-Given that some banks remained undercapitalized even after the OMT announcement (potentially causing risk-shifting incentives) and only low-quality borrower with pre-existing lending relationships benefited from the increased loan supply, we next explore whether banks' lending behavior can be explained by loan evergreening (zombie lending).
-In particular, weakly-capitalized banks have an incentive to extend new loans at advantageous interest rates to existing borrowers in distress to avoid having to write down outstanding loans, which would further deter their situation due to increasing regulatory scrutiny and intensified pressure from market forces.
+Given that some banks remained undercapitalized even after the OMT announcement (potentially causing risk-shifting incentives) and only low-quality borrower with pre-existing lending relationships benefited from the increased loan supply, we next explore whether banks' lending behavior can be explained by loan every even ing (zombie lending).
+In particular, weakly-capitalized banks have an incentive to extend new loans at advantageous interest rates to existing borrowers in distress to avoid having to declare outstanding loans non-performing.
+Declaring them non-performing would lower the banks' net operating income, require them to raise provisioning levels, and also would tie up even more equity capital due to higher risk weights on impaired assets (see Aiyar et al., 2015 and Jassaud and Kang, 2015).
+As a result, regulatory scrutiny and pressure from market forces would be more intense, which would further deteriorate the banks' situation.
 By "evergreening" loans to their impaired borrowers, struggling banks can gamble for resurrection in the hope that their borrowers regain solvency, or, at least, they can delay taking a balance sheet hit.
-Indeed, many observers have raised the concern that Europe's weak economic growth is a repeat of Japan's experience in the 1990s, when banks in distress failed to foreclose on unprofitable and highly indebted firms.11
+Indeed, many observers have raised the concern that Europe's weak economic growth is a repeat of Japan's experience in the 1990s, when banks in distress failed to foreclose on unprofitable and highly indebted firms.15